-NEW YORK — Dr. Judith Hirsch, professor of biological sciences at the University of Southern California, and Dr. Monica Vetter, professor of neurobiology and anatomy at the University of Utah, were the keynote speakers during SUNY Optometry’s VisioNYC, a meeting for vision scientists in greater New York, on Monday, February 11.
+NEW YORK, February 12, 2019 — Dr. Judith Hirsch, professor of biological sciences at the University of Southern California, and Dr. Monica Vetter, professor of neurobiology and anatomy at the University of Utah, were the keynote speakers during SUNY Optometry’s VisioNYC, a meeting for vision scientists in greater New York, on Monday, February 11.

 Dr. Hirsch presented on comparative approaches to understanding the structure and function of inhibitory circuits in the visual thalamus.
 Her laboratory explores the earliest stages of visual cortical processing, specifically how thalamocortical connections and circuits within the striate cortex itself resolve basic features of the visual scene.
 She received her doctorate in neurophysiology from the University of Wisconsin, Madison.

 Dr. Vetter’s talk addressed dynamic remodelers of the developing retina, or microglia.
 Her laboratory focuses on understanding the molecular pathways controlling neural development and degeneration in the retina.
 The retina is of critical importance since disorders of eye development can lead to congenital blindness, while degeneration of retinal neurons can cause progressive blindness at later ages.
 She received her doctorate in neuroscience from the University of California.